herveGuigoz/elabftw/README.md

 ### Configuration

-Create `.env` with your own configuration
+Edit `.env` with your own configuration

 ### Build containers